worldmobilegroup/aya-node/docs/guide_join_devnet.md

 sudo journalctl -u aya-node.service
 ```

-If you want to follow the logs use;
+If you want to follow the logs use:

 ```bash
 sudo journalctl -f -u aya-node.service